sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Overview)]
 The new **RAP based InA service exposure** enables the SAP Business Technology Platform ABAP Environment developers to develop analytical queries(based on ABAP-CDS analytical data models) and expose them via the `InA` (Information Access) service protocol.
-In this Tutorial we will create a complete Analytical Data Model for Booking data.
+In this Tutorial you will create a complete Analytical Data Model for Booking data.
 This consists out of dimensions for Carrier, Customer, Connection and Agency data, as well as an interface CDS view for Booking data which acts as a data source for the cube and query.
 These analytical queries can be further consumed in the SAP Analytics cloud to create analytical models, stories, multi-dimensional reports and more.

 ![overview](1.png)